 The occurrence of natural disasters and geopolitical instability caused by terrorist attacks and other threats may adversely impact our operations and sales.

 Our corporate headquarters is located in San Diego, California, our Asian sales and service headquarters is located in Singapore and the majority of our sales are made to destinations in Asia.
 In addition, we have Asia-based manufacturing plants in Malaysia, Philippines and Japan.
 These regions are known for being vulnerable to natural disasters and other risks, such as earthquakes, tsunamis, fires and floods, and geopolitical risks, which at times have disrupted the local economies.
 For example, a significant earthquake or tsunami could materially affect operating results.
 We are not insured for most losses and business interruptions of this kind, or for geopolitical or terrorism impacts, and presently have limited redundant, multiple site capacity in the event of a disaster.
 In the event of such disaster, our business would materially suffer.

-Our financial and operating results may vary and fall below analysts' estimates, which may cause the price of our common stock to decline.
+\ Our financial and operating results may vary and fall below analysts' estimates, or credit rating agencies may change their ratings on Cohu, any of which may cause the price of our common stock to decline or make it difficult to obtain other financing.

 Our operating results may fluctuate from quarter to quarter due to a variety of factors including, but not limited to: